semnan-university-ai/image-processing-class/excersiecs/alirezachaji/2/README.md

 > # Exercise 2
-> 2. Write a program that creates a chessboard by getting a length and width as the value of the length and width of the image.
+> 2. Write a program that takes a number as the radius of a circle and a number as the location of the circle, and displays the circle in white in a 1000 x 1000 pixel image.
 ***
 >CODE